-Most modern design tools have unlockable features to make your design workflow easier — I get that.
-But I’ve mostly been using Figma this year and I have to admit it is the best tool on the market right now, thanks largely to the great community of plugin developers.
-These are the free plugins I’m using right now to speed up my design work and make my life much easier.
+Most visual design tools have plugins and addons to make your design workflow easier — I get that.
+But I have to admit, Figma is the best tool on the market right now, thanks largely to the great community of plugin developers.
+These are the plugins I’m using right now.

 Find and Replace